-5 Conclusions & Future Work
+6 Conclusions & Future Work

 The work presented in this paper is but one stage within a wider program of research on analysis of existing safety cases in order to enrich the ontology vocabulary and automated analysis of safety arguments.
 Additionally, there are opportunities within other domains, such as security policy documents which utilise similar constrained and formalised domain specific languages to represent clauses within the policies.
 We also plan to incorporate the safety argument ontology into current safety argument software tools such as that from [7].
 Additionally, a dialectical model of interaction between the engineer and a safety-system agent could support the elicitation of higher quality safety cases in the first instance.
-For example, such a dialectical approach could build existing educational dialogue approaches [22], existing knowledge elicitation interactional approaches [23] or else involve the development and description of a wholly new protocol using appropriate technologies [24].
-A similar dialectical model, but using a mixed initiative approach could support the assessor in thorougly exploring potential fallacies, and other deficiencies, within a case.
+For example, such a dialectical approach could build existing educational dialogue approaches [23], existing knowledge elicitation interactional approaches [24] or else involve the development and description of a wholly new protocol using appropriate technologies [25].
+A similar dialectical model, but using a mixed initiative approach could support the assessor in thoroughy exploring potential fallacies, and other deficiencies, within a case.
 However such approaches are reserved, at present, for future work.
+An important aspect hat has not been adequately addressed in this paper is evaluation.
+In one sense, identifying fallacies that would otherwise have been missed, would be weakly indicative of a useful system.
+For example, by applying the formal approach from this paper to the cases investigated by Greenwell et al. [20] and automatically identifying the fallacies previously discovered.